bkmo/sdboot-snaps/README.md

 ## How It Works

 1. **Snapper** creates BTRFS snapshots in `/.snapshots/`
-2. **manage-snapshot-ukis** generates signed UKIs for each snapshot (defaults to last 7 (configurable in /etc/sdboot-snaps.conf)
+2. **manage-ukis** generates signed UKIs for each snapshot (defaults to last 7 (configurable in /etc/sdboot-snaps.conf)
 3. **Systemd Service** auto-refreshes UKIs after snapshot updates/deletions
 4. **systemd-boot** displays snapshot entries in the boot menu
 5. **Desktop notifications** alert when snapshot UKIs are created (can be disabled via .conf)